kbumsik/keycloak-kubernetes/charts/keycloak-operator/README.md

-# Helm Chart for Keycloak Operator
+# Community Helm Chart for Keycloak Operator

 This is a Helm chart for the Keycloak Operator.
 This is based on the official [Keycloak Operator](https://github.com/keycloak/keycloak-k8s-resources/tree/main/kubernetes) manifests.